souldbminersmwc/tiny-switch-aio-pack/README.md

 Please read the guide fully before chipping your consoles Only Picofly chips are supported (The ones with the chip with the Raspberry on it) Instinct-NX chips are garbage.
 Do not buy them.

-Erista can be modded with fuseé geleé exploit.
+TX Clone chips are supported, provided they are flashed with open source firmware Erista can be modded with fuseé geleé exploit.

-This contains hekate, Atmosphere, and the NXDumpGuide patches Contains some useful homebrew too
+This contains hekate, Atmosphere
+Contains some useful homebrew too
 Things to do on your switch:
 https://wiki.hacks.guide/wiki/Switch:Things_to_do

-Note: DO NOT USE TINFOIL!
-IT IS GARBAGE SPYWARE!
 Reccomended SD Card Sizes:
 Minimum 64gb Erista
 Reccomended 128+ gb Erista